 1. Due to various stressors, the neck is tighter than usual for a period of days or weeks.

 2. The tense neck is deprived of rest during waking hours; the stress response is compounded.
 When tension is severe, the neck can no longer relax or rest adequately during nightly sleep.
-It will be tense even after the body sleeps, and more susceptible to exhaustion.
+It will be tense even after sleep, and more susceptible to exhaustion.

 3. Daily neck exertion continues, without rest.
 The subject does not notice or suspect neck exhaustion, but suffers from mounting discomfort.
 The subject seeks common pain relief methods, complaining of head, neck, shoulder, arm, and/or upper back discomfort.
 Despite symptomatic relief, deep exhaustion persists.

-4. Due to prolonged exhaustion, the neck muscles grow weaker and lose mass—an atrophy process similar to that resulting from lack of exercise.
+4. Due to prolonged exhaustion, the neck muscles grow weaker and lose mass.
 Caught in a downward spiral, the weaker neck is even more prone to exhaustion, spasm, spinal misalignment, and pain.
 Neck pain becomes chronic or recurrent.

 5. Over time, local tissue stasis induces degenerative spinal conditions, such as disc compression, straightening of normal spine curvature, osteoarthritis, narrowing of nerve passages, etc.

 Not every chronic neck pain case will appear to follow this sequence, as noticeable atrophy does not occur in all subjects.
 Or, due to injury, some subjects will quickly progress to the fourth stage.
 Regardless, where excessive tension persists, one can assume that some degree of exhaustion exists.
 Therefore, exhaustion is inseparable from the development of chronic pain and degeneration.